 As a diesel mechanic, you'll work on the upkeep, overhaul, and general service of diesel-based vehicles such as trucks, buses, trains, and other vehicles with diesel-powered engines.
-Diesel mechanics do on the upkeep and repair of heavy machinery, too: machines such as cranes, bulldozers, and tractors.
+Diesel mechanics also perform the upkeep and repair of heavy machinery too, including machines such as cranes, bulldozers, and tractors.

 You’ll typically work in a single fixed location, but some mechanics are required to travel to remote worksites to service vehicles.